Eureka, California: Commercial center

-A bustling commercial district with ornate Victorian-style buildings rose in proximity to the waterfront, reflecting the great prosperity experienced during this era.
-Hundreds of these Victorian homes remain today, of which many are totally restored and a few have always remained in their original elegance and splendor.
-The representation of these homes in Eureka, grouped with those in nearby Arcata and the Victorian village of Ferndale, are of considerable importance to the overall development of Victorian architecture built in the nation.
-The magnificent Carson Mansion on 2nd and M Streets is perhaps the most spectacular Victorian in the nation.
+A commercial district with Victorian-style buildings rose near the waterfront in the late 19th century, reflecting prosperity experienced during this era.
+Hundreds of these Victorian homes remain today, of which many are restored and a few have remained in their original state.
+The Carson Mansion on 2nd and M Streets is a notable example.
 The home was built between 1884 and 1886 by renowned 19th-century architects Newsom and Newsom for lumber baron William M. Carson.
 This project was designed to keep mill workers and expert craftsman busy during a slow period in the industry.
-Old Town Eureka, the original downtown center of this busy city in the 19th century, has been restored and has become a lively arts center.
+Old Town Eureka, the original downtown center, has been restored and has become an arts center.
 The Old Town area has been declared an Historic District by the National Register of Historic Places.
-The district is made up of over 150 buildings, which in total represents much of Eureka's original 19th-century core commercial center.
-This nexus of culture behind the redwood curtain still contains much of its Victorian architecture, which, if not maintained for original use as commercial buildings or homes, have been transformed into scores of unique lodgings, restaurants, and small shops featuring a burgeoning cottage industry of hand-made creations, from glassware to wood-burning stoves, and a large variety of locally created art.
+The district is made up of over 150 buildings including lodgings, restaurants, and small shops selling items from glassware to wood-burning stoves, and a variety of locally created art.